steffenmueller4/steffenmueller4.github.io/_posts/2025-02-09-modulith-trend.md

 The major benefit of monoliths is the enhanced maintainability/less complexity and, thus, often faster development speed, because a monolith is a less distributed software system compared to microservices where different domains are separated into different microservices.
 The major benefits of microservices is scalability, independent deployability, and modularity (if you design them properly via, e.g., separating domains; see also: [here]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}) or {% cite Newman2019 %}).

-Thus, a modulith comprises bad deployability and bad maintainability—oh, wait... wrong me ;-)—of course, we want to achieve modularity comparable to microservices and enhanced maintainability/less complexity due to a less distributed system such as in monoliths {% cite Su2024 %}, {% cite Su2023 %}.
+Thus, a modulith comprises bad deployability and bad maintainability—oh... wrong me ;-)—of course, we want to achieve modularity comparable to microservices as well as enhanced maintainability/less complexity due to a less distributed system such as in monoliths {% cite Su2024 %}, {% cite Su2023 %}.
 The modularity can be achieved via splitting the system into separate modules, not only in layers.
 The easier maintainability can be supported by having those encapsulated modules in a monolithic architecture, not in microservices.